 Generic: Click Here

-These types of anchor text are the most common and natural for real sites to accumulate.
-You generally want to see a pretty good amount of a site’s anchors falling into these categories, which they do for this site.
+These types of anchor text are the most common and natural for real sites to accumulate (they do not target a specific keyword).
+You generally want to see a pretty good amount of website anchors falling into these categories, which they do for this site.

-Some things that we don’t like to see on this page are:
+Some things that we do not like to see on this page are:

 - A bunch of foreign language anchor text

 - Anchors like “Viagra” and other spam from shady niches

 - Too much exact match anchor text

 We have seen sites with all of these things still able to rank well, however they can always lead to problems.
 Remember to try to take all the factors in at once to make a judgment – just because a website has a little spam does not mean the end of the world.

 Exact match anchor text is anchor text that exactly matches a specific keyword(s) the site is trying to rank for – the target / main keyword(s).

 Exact Match: Houston family law lawyer